-- Create custom audiences by including data on consumer shopping and other behavior.
+- Create custom audiences by including data on consumer shopping habits and other behaviors.

 Geotargeting advertising also relies on location targeting.
 This gives additional insight into how customers behave in particular localities.
 Here’s what’s included in GroundTruth’s location targeting service:

-- On-premise mobile location targeting.
-This geomarketing tool lets you know where your customers are.
-This lets you adapt your geotargeting advertising campaigns depending on whether your audience is nearby, in the parking lot, or in your store.
+- On-premise mobile location targeting: A geomarketing tool that lets you know where your customers are.
+This tool can adapt your geotargeting advertising campaigns depending on whether your audience is nearby, in the parking lot, or in your store.

-- Neighborhoods, which relies on demographic and visitation behavior within an area to show the right promotions.
+- Neighborhood targeting: Ad technology that relies on demographic and visitation behavior within an area to show the right promotions.

-Then there’s weather targeting.
 Weather affects customer behavior – you don’t buy umbrellas when it’s sunny out, do you?
+This insight is exactly how weather targeting can enhance your next ad campaign!
 Use GroundTruth’s weather targeting to show promotions that match the audience, the location, AND the prevailing conditions.
 You can use audience targeting, location targeting, and weather targeting to run many types of geotargeting advertising promotions.
-GroundTruth’s data shows that in-app ads are particularly effective, but you can also use mobile push notifications, SMS messages and display ads on digital billboards.
+GroundTruth’s data shows that in-app ads are particularly effective, but you can also use mobile push notifications, SMS messages, and display ads on digital billboards.

-There are several reasons why it makes sense to incorporate geotargeting into your marketing strategy.
+There are several reasons why incorporating geotargeting into your marketing strategy makes sense.
 First, the potential audience is huge.
 In the US alone, 81% of people own a smartphone, and the percentage is even higher for young consumers.
-In the millennial demographic, 94% own a smartphone, and spend more time using those devices than they do watching television.
+Among millennials, nearly all (94%) possess a smartphone and allocate more of their leisure time to using these devices instead of watching TV.
 Research from MarTech Series reveals that 83% of marketers find their campaigns are more successful when they use location data.
 In addition:

-- Geotargeting technology can help marketers win more business and improve relationships with their customers.
-Because it’s based on customer behavior, marketers can understand and meet their customers’ needs, resulting in greater engagement with campaigns.
+- Geotargeting technology can help marketers win more business and improve customer relationships.
+Because it’s based on customer behavior, marketers can understand and meet their customers’ needs, resulting in greater campaign engagement.

-- Geotargeting is particularly effective for increasing online traffic, as well as foot traffic to a store.
+- Geotargeting is particularly effective for increasing online traffic and foot traffic.

 - Using location data is proven to make marketing campaigns 80% more effective.
 If you know where potential customers hang out, it’s easy to show them the right promotions at the right time.